 LES considers all highly liquid investments with an original maturity of three months or less at the date of purchase, to be cash equivalents.
-On December 31, 2023, cash equivalents consisted of money market funds, United States Government agencies and commercial paper.
+On December 31, 2024, cash equivalents consisted of money market funds, U.S. Treasury bills, U.S. agency discount notes and commercial paper.